Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Firewall Manager.
 - [ ] Amazon Route 53 private hosted zone.
 - [x] Origin Access Identity (OAI).

+### An application running on Amazon EC2 allows users to launch batch jobs for data analysis.
+The jobs are run asynchronously, and the user is notified when they are complete.
+While multiple jobs can run concurrently, a user's request need not be fulfilled for up to 24 hours.
+To run a job, the application launches an additional EC2 instance that performs all the analytics calculations.
+A job takes between 75 and 110 minutes to complete and cannot be interrupted.
+What is the MOST cost-effective way to run this workload?

+- [ ] Run the application on On-Demand EC2 instances.
+Run the jobs on Spot Instances with a specified duration.
+- [ ] Run the application on Reserved Instance EC2 instances.
+Run the jobs on AWS Lambda.
+- [ ] Run the application on On-Demand EC2 instances.
+Run the jobs on On-Demand EC2 instances.
+- [x] Run the application on Reserved Instance EC2 instances.
+Run the jobs on Spot Instances with a specified duration.

+### An e-commerce company wants to lower costs on its nightly jobs that aggregate the current day's sales and store the results in Amazon S3.
+The jobs are currently run using multiple on-demand instances and the jobs take just under 2 hours to complete.
+If a job fails for any reason, it needs to be restarted from the beginning.
+What method is the MOST cost effective based on these requirements?

+- [ ] Use a mixture of On-Demand and Spot Instances for job execution.
+- [x] Submit a request for a Spot block to be used for job execution.
+- [ ] Purchase Reserved Instances to be used for job execution.
+- [ ] Submit a request for a one-time Spot Instance for job execution.

+### A company wants to reduce costs on jobs that can be completed at any time.
+The jobs are currently run using multiple On-Demand Instances, and the jobs take just under 2 hours to complete.
+If a job fails for any reason, it can be restarted from the beginning.
+Which method is the MOST cost-effective based on these requirements?

+- [ ] Purchase Reserved Instances to be used for job execution.
+- [ ] Submit a request for a one-time Spot Instance for job execution.
+- [x] Submit a request for a Spot block to be used for job execution.
+- [ ] Use a mixture of On-Demand and Spot Instances for job execution.

+### A SysOps administrator needs to collect the content of log files from a custom application that is deployed across hundreds of Amazon EC2 instances running Ubuntu.
+The log files need to be stored in Amazon CloudWatch Logs.
+How should the SysOps administrator collect the application log files with the LOWEST operational overhead?

+- [ ] Configure the syslogd service on each EC2 instance to collect and send the application log files to CloudWatch Logs.
+- [ ] Install the CloudWatch agent by using the Amazon Linux package manager on each EC2 instance.
+Configure each agent to collect the application log files.
+- [ ] Install the CloudWatch agent on each EC2 instance by using AWS Systems Manager.
+Create an agent configuration on each instance by using the CloudWatch configuration wizard.
+Configure each agent to collect the application log files.
+- [x] Store a CloudWatch agent configuration in the AWS Systems Manager Parameter Store.
+Install the CloudWatch agent on each EC2 instance by using Systems Manager.
+Configure each agent to collect the application log files.